 uKitchen Closing Letter

-It is with a heavy heart that uKitchen's founders Josh and Dale have decided to close uKitchen down.
+It is with a heavy heart that uKitchen's founders Josh and Dale have decided to close uKitchen in Cape Town.

-It's been a long two years with peaks and troughs, many adventures and even more lessons.
+It's been two years of incredible dining and nights of novel entertainment.
 We started out uKitchen

 very broadly wanting to be the sharing economy of food.
 In this day and age technology has allowed individuals

 with certain skill sets to cater to the public without having to be a part of a company or organisation.